lukas-reineke/lsp-format.nvim/README.md

 `sync` turns on synchronous formatting.
 The editor will block until the formatting is done.

+#### `force` format option

+`force` will write the format result to the buffer, even if the buffer changed after the format request started.

 ## Notes

 #### Make sure you remove any old format on save code